Skip to Content

 Drink Some Wine

-Texas wine is strong is this region of Texas, drawing crowds from all over the United States, and especially from the cities of Austin and San Antonio.
+Texas wine is strong in this region of Texas, drawing crowds from all over the United States, especially from the cities of Austin and San Antonio.

-Take time to visit several of the wineries in this area to decide which one is your favorite.
-Just take note, they get very busy on Saturday, so be patient.
+Visit several of this area’s wineries to decide which is your favorite.
+Just remember: They get very busy on Saturday, so be patient.

 During the summer months, be sure to visit Becker Vineyards.
-Not only do they have a great location and delicious wine, but their lavender fields will be in bloom as well!
+They have a great location and delicious wine, and their lavender fields are also amazing when in bloom!

 Read Next: Driving From Dallas to San Antonio: Best Stops and Tips